TomatenHead/Breaking_bad/README.md

 ## Requirements

-- Godot Engine (Version 4.x recommended)
+- Godot Engine (Version 4.x required)
 - A computer with basic graphics processing capabilities

 ## Installation & Usage

 1. Download or clone the repository.
 2. Open the project with the Godot Engine.
-3. Run the `main.tscn` scene to play the animation.
+3. Click Start

 ## Features